c3n7/c3n7-tech/content/posts/order-by-limit-gotcha.md

   | ------- | ----- | ------------- | ------- | ------- | --- | ---- | ----- |
   | clients | index |               | PRIMARY | 8       |     | 1    |       |

-  This one takes `1.74ms`, doesn't load close to a million records to memory, looks alrights.
+  This one takes `1.74ms`, doesn't load close to a million records to memory, looks alright.

 ## TL;DR